 Even when people do reach appropriate services for diagnosis and treatment, the treatment gap remains unacceptably high.
 In 2015, just 20% of people with drug-resistant forms of TB received the correct medication to deal with their TB.

 This important new understanding does disguise the fact that much good work has been done.
-Global TB deaths fell by 22% between 2000 and 2015, while efforts to respond to TB saved more than 3 million lives in 2015.
+Global TB deaths fell by 22% between 2000 and 2015, while efforts to find people with TB who would otherwise not have accessed healthcare TB saved more than 3 million lives in 2015.

 “The dismal progress in the TB response is a tragedy for the millions of people suffering from this disease.
 To save more lives now, we must get newly recommended rapid tests, drugs and regimens to those who need them.
 Current actions and investments fall far short of what is needed,” said Dr Mario Raviglione, Director of the WHO Global TB Programme.
 “The world is finally waking up to the threat of antimicrobial resistance – now is the time to accelerate the MDR-TB response.”